 Technician License Review

 The Kachina Amateur Radio Club sponsors a free two-day class to assist those interested in passing the Technician class FCC license exam.
 The class is conducted on the weekend prior to each test session.
 The Saturday session will be from 8am to noon, and the Sunday session from 12 noon to 4pm.
-The location for these review sessions is shown on the Calendar.
+The location for these review sessions is the Taylor Fire Station, 411 Paper Mill Rd., Taylor, AZ.

 To participate in these sessions, please contact Doug, NQ5G at 928-532-7438.
 If there’s no answer, please leave a message with your name, phone number, and email.
 What a great opportunity to get started in HAM RADIO!